rdf-pipeline/framework/ReadMe.txt

 or issues list.
 It is currently being used as a place for recording notes or things to do.

+2/1/12: In thinking about implementing ParliamentRdfNode, it occurred to me that we need a way to indicate the root location that will be used by that wrapper, for accessing the Parliament server on a particular host, because it will vary depending on the host.
+Perhaps something like this:
+[[
+# Root location (as local name) for ParliamentRdfNodes on host ":"
+# (which is @prefix defined as http://localhost/node/):
+p:ParliamentRdfNode p:root ( : <http://localhost:8080/parliament/> ) .
+# Or get it from an env var:
+p:ParliamentRdfNode p:root ( : "$PARLIAMENT_ROOT" ) .
+# Or via a config document:
+p:ParliamentRdfNode p:root ( : "@http://example/parliament-config.n3" ) .

+# Or maybe a configuration file should be supplied:
+p:ParliamentRdfNode p:config ( : <http://example/parliament-config.n3> ) .
+p:ParliamentRdfNode p:config ( : <relativeUri/parliament-config.n3> ) .
+<> owl:imports <...possibly relativeUri config file...> .
+]]

 1/31/12: Thinking about how to do SPARQL Update templates, i.e., how to parameterize a SPARQL Update by graph names.
 A few ideas: